benbalter/benbalter.github.com/_posts/2013-02-04-what-is-a-hacker.md

   2. "a person who is inexperienced or unskilled at a particular activity", and
   3. "an expert at programming and solving problems with a computer"

 Being a hacker isn't about stealing credit card numbers or disabling public utilities, but rather it's the exact opposite.
 It's about embodying all three of those definitions simultaneously.
-It's about sharing, openness, decentralization… *coding to improve world*.
+It's about sharing, openness, decentralization...
 It's about trying to satisfy an unquenchable thirst for defying expectations and making the impossible a reality, often involving duct tape, bubblegum, and ultimately solutions that purported experts would certainly balk at for being too simplistic.

 The term traces its routes all the way back to the 1960s when it emerged to describe a certain playful cleverness of exploration that surrounded those at MIT who openly pushed the limits of the world's first computers.
 Today it continues to embody that ethic as the pursuit of excellence — constantly asking oneself "is this even possible?"
 It's the intrinsic delight one gets from solving never-before-solved problems and overcoming limits conventional wisdom long-ago presumed too difficult to tackle.